 - Features: 24/7 live support, no-logging policy, leak protection, solid encryption

-With a jurisdiction inside 14-eyes, TorGuard’s location is less than ideal.
+With a jurisdiction inside Fourteen Eyes, TorGuard’s location is less than ideal.
 Although we liked the usability of the platform, it’s better for people with VPN experience than it is for beginners.
 The mobile apps, in particular, are trickier to use than some of its competitors.

-TorGuard has servers in over 50 countries, but the Philippines is not one of them.
+TorGuard has 3000+ servers in over 50 countries.
 If you’re in the Philippines you can still use it to torrent and bypass geo-blocking.
 The base version doesn’t gain you access to geo-restricted Netflix content, though.
 While the speeds were decent in general, performance varied depending on the server you were using.
 Overall, there are more versatile VPN providers than TorGuard.

 The Best VPN for the Philippines is… NordVPN!